Heading Elements h1 - h6

 HTML h1 tag <h1>

-H1 tag or <h1> is the main heading or level one heading of a webpage.
-Search engines like Google, yahoo, bing etc gives maximum priority to the h1 element.
-As per search engine parameters, h1 tag should be used only once in a webpage.
-Default font size of h1 element is 2em and its bold.
+The H1 tag or <h1> is the main heading or level-one heading of a webpage.
+Search engines like Google, Yahoo, and Bing give maximum priority to the h1 element.
+As per SEO best practices, the h1 tag should be used only once per webpage.
+The default font size of an h1 element is 2em, and it's bold.

 Heading 1